mperham/girl_friday/README.md

 girl_friday
 ====================

 Have a task you want to get done sometime soon but don't want to do it yourself?
-Give it to your [girl friday](http://en.wikipedia.org/wiki/Girl_Friday)!
+Give it to girl_friday!
+From wikipedia:

+> The term Man Friday has become an idiom, still in mainstream usage, to describe an especially faithful servant or
+> one's best servant or right-hand man.
+The female equivalent is Girl Friday.
+The title of the movie His Girl Friday
+> alludes to it and may have popularized it.

 girl_friday is a Ruby library for performing asynchronous tasks.
 Often times you don't want to block a web response by performing some task, like sending an email, so you can just use this gem to perform it in the background.
 It works with any Ruby application, including Rails 3 applications.